You may feel tired, cold or that you’ve gained weight. Maybe your digestion seems a bit more “sluggish”.

 Recipe (Selenium-rich): Chocolate Mint Chia Seed Pudding

 Chia Chocolate Pudding With Mint | Vegan, Gluten Free

 - 1/2 cup Brazil nuts unsalted

 - 4 mint leaves medium/large

 - 1/2 cup chia seeds

 - 2 tbsp cacao powder pure, unsweetened

 - 1/4 tsp sea salt iodized

-- Blend Brazil nuts, water, dates and mint in a high-speed blender until you get smooth, creamy milk.
+- Blend Brazil nuts, water, dates, mint and cacao in a high-speed blender until you get smooth, creamy milk.

 - You can use any milk to make this chia pudding, coconut or nut milk would work well.

 - Make sure to use unsalted Brazil nuts (or nuts of choice)